-Provides tables listing capacity of system resources, tone and ring tone tables, and the revision history of this Feature Manual.
+Provides tables listing capacity of system resources, exclusive features for each Hybrid IP-PBX model, tone and ring tone tables, and the revision history of this Feature Manual.

 Index

 An alphabetical listing of features and terms, as well as the page numbers of related sections.